Conversion of a Gossen Luna Pro

 Next, the meter sensitivity must be calibrated.
 Before performing any adjustments, mark the positions of the variable resistors with a sharpie on the PC board.
 You may need to refer to these later.
 However, once a variable resistor is turned, the alignment mark is insufficient to accurately restore the original setting!
 Also, before you attempt any adjustments, you will of course need an accurate meter to calibrate against.
 Finally, you need a target area.
 I would suggest a wall, illuminated by a light with a dimmer.

 The basic adjustment procedure is easy: Select a position at the high end of the range you are going to adjust -- probably either 11 or 21 on the scale.
-Adjust the brightness of the light shining on the wall with the reference meter so that it indicates the same EV that you selected.
-You will do this by adjusting the outermost variable resistor for that range.
+Adjust the light shining on the wall to the desired brightness using the reference meter.
+Now adjust the LunaPro's outermost variable resistor for that range to make the LunaPro reading agree with the reference meter's reading.
 Now repeat this procedure with a light level at the lower (but not lowest) end of the scale, probably a 4 or 13, and adjust the innermost variable resistor to achieve the correct reading.
 These adjustments are interactive, so it will take some back-and-forth adjusting before the settings are eventually correct.
 Now check the meter at various EVs throughout the range.
 The Luna Pro should read the same as the reference meter througout.
 Now repeat the procedure with the other light range, using the other pair of variable resistors.
 Be aware that the Luna Pro will accurately read light levels much lower than most cameras will accurately meter.
 At ultra-low light levels, the best test of metering accuracy is a test exposure with a digital camera.
 A correct exposure of a uniformly illuminated wall will yield a histogram with a narrow peak right in the middle.
 Make sure you're looking at the luminance histogram (as metering is based on luminance), rather than the RGB histogram.
 If RGB is your only option, just make sure you're correctly white balanced to your target.

 That's it!
 With about a half hour of tweaking, your trusty little Luna Pro should be back in service, as accurate as it ever was.
 Of course a word of caution is in order: Mercury cells were originally used because of their voltage stability.
 You won't have the same stability with the modern 1.5V cells.
 Thus, you should watch your battery level carefully.
 When it strays outside of the red zone, replace the cells.